The Geneva Summit of 1985: Pragmatism Realized

 At the final plenary meeting, participants worked for a joint statement.
 Secretary Schulz notes: "We were able to get Gorbachev to express agreement on some of the essential ideas for the joint statement, hopes for 50 percent reductions in strategic arms, the possibility of an interim INF agreement, the process of follow up meetings and the importance of an exchange of people and cultural agreement."80 Accordingly, the joint statement affirmed issues of concurrence: The statement called for a process of dialogue, regular meetings of foreign ministers, periodic discussions of regional issues, and the encouragement of greater travel and people-to-people contact.
 A start was made in the area of human rights.
 [Reagan and Gorbachev] agreed on the importance of resolving humanitarian cases in a spirit of cooperation.81 More significantly, the joint statement proclaimed, "A nuclear war could never be won and should never be fought."82

 In essence, the joint statement affirmed that ongoing dialogue would become the basis for establishing longstanding peace.
-Despite conflicting approaches to important issues, Reagan and Gorbachev agreed, in principle, that greater interaction would improve relations.
+Reagan and Gorbachev agreed, in principle, that greater interaction would improve relations.
 Americans and Soviets could seek greater understanding of one and another through diplomatic discourse and cultural agreements.
-Improvements in bilateral, regional, human rights, and arms control issues could follow.
+Improvements in bilateral, regional, human rights, and arms control issues could follow later.

 Participants believed the summit to be a success.
 SDI had not been compromised, and from the American perspective, that in itself was a victory.
 Jay Winik notes, "The joint statement didn't mention SDI or the ABM; it didn't hem in the Americans in future arms control efforts."83